The Unmet Needs in Oncology That Zedoresertib/Lunresertib Targets

 The phase 1 MYTHIC trial (NCT04855656) evaluated a first-in-class combination of the WEE1 inhibitor zedoresertib and the PKMYT1 inhibitor lunresertib in patients with advanced solid tumors, specifically targeting tumors harboring CCNE1, FBXW7, and PPP2R1A genomic alterations.
 These alterations represent a significant area of unmet clinical need in oncology.

-Timothy A. Yap, MBBS, PhD, FRCP, a medical oncologist and physician-scientist, as well as the Random Horne, Jr. Endowed Professor for Cancer Research and vice president and head of Clinical Development in the Therapeutics Discovery Division at UT MD Anderson Cancer Center, presented these findings at the
+Timothy A. Yap, MBBS, PhD, FRCP, a medical oncologist and physician-scientist; the Random Horne, Jr. Endowed Professor for Cancer Research; and vice president and head of clinical development in the Therapeutics Discovery Division, all at The University of Texas MD Anderson Cancer Center, presented these findings at the

 The biological rationale for combining zedoresertib and lunresertib centers on exploiting replication stress within cancer cells.
-According to Yap, CCNE1 amplification induces high replication stress by driving cells into a premature S phase.
+According to Yap, CCNE1 amplification induces high replication stress by driving cells into a premature synthesis phase.
 The role of FBXW7 as an E3 ubiquitin ligase is also critical; it typically degrades cyclin E1.
 Inactivating mutations in FBXW7 prevent this degradation, leading to increased cyclin E1 levels and elevated replication stress.
-Furthermore, hotspot inactivating mutations in PPP2R1A have been identified as additional drivers of this stress mechanism.
+Furthermore, hot spot–inactivating mutations in PPP2R1A have been identified as additional drivers of this stress mechanism.

 Despite the clear oncogenic role of these alterations, there are currently no specific standard-of-care options that target these pathways in malignancies such as ovarian, uterine, bladder, and lung cancers.
 By pairing zedoresertib and lunresertib, the MYTHIC trial seeks to leverage the synthetic lethality associated with high replication stress to provide a targeted therapeutic option for these patients.
 This precision medicine approach aims to fill a critical gap in the management of advanced solid tumors harboring these specific genomic drivers.